Existence of multisoliton solutions of the gravitational Hartree equation in three dimensions: Introduction

-As a starting point of the study of long time dynamics, Krieger, Martel and Rapha\"el \cite{KMR2bodyHartree} studied the existence of 2-soliton solutions of \eqref{eq hartree}.
-This pioneer paper revealed that one should expect a gravitational 2-body interaction within the two solitons.
+As a starting point of the study of long time dynamics, Krieger, Martel and Rapha\"el \cite{KMR2bodyHartree} studied the existence of two-soliton solutions of \eqref{eq hartree}.
+This pioneer paper revealed that one should expect a gravitational two-body interaction within the two solitons.
+This interaction cancels the long range effect properly.
+In this subsection, we review some important facts about the $m$-body problem.

-Based on their method, we generalize their result to $N$-soliton solutions, which, as one would expect, involve an $N$-body interaction.
-We will also improve their result in the parabolic dynamic.
-Our result seems a satisfactory counterpart of \cite{KsolitarywavesofNLS} and \cite{MartelgKdV}, which dealt with the existence of multisolitary waves of (NLS) and (gKdV), respectively.

-While $N$ is the accustomed letter for the $N$-body problem, for the sake of other notations in this paper, we shall use $m$ hereinafter.